wko27/blog/_daily/2023-10-02-Beef_Vermicelli.md

 * forgot to fuel up
 * ordered some more toilet paper
   * also ordered Jackie some ... pan scrapers?
+* set up and test new Garmin GPS tracking device

 LEARNINGS:
 * it's nice when people do things for you out of kindness